DiaLeor/wrangling/README.txt

     - Separate and Unite - notes and code on ways you can use 'separate', 'unite', and 'spread' to tidy data

 -- tidy-data-2.R
-    - Combining Tables - notes and code on the differences between join commands
+    - Combining Tables - notes and code on the differences between '_join' commands

     - Binding - notes and code on binding data frames via dplyr vs. the R-base functions